 • Within a year, there is 50% decrease in the risk of heart disease as compared to that of a smoker.

-• Within 15 years, you are at par with a person who has never smoked in his life without any risk of heart disease due to smoking.
+• Within 15 years, you are on par with a person who has never smoked in his life without any risk of heart disease due to smoking.

 Do you need to know more to stop smoking?